roman-bachmann/HFEL0010-Norwegian-History/Introdution to Norwegian History.md

 * 1970s/80s: Economic uncertainty
 * End of 1960s: Lower growth rates
-* 1973: Oil crisis (War in middle east; dramatic rise in oil rise) for over a year (car free days to keep oil consumption don)
+* 1973: Oil crisis (War in middle east; dramatic rise in oil prise) for over a year (car free days to keep oil consumption down)
 * From 1973: International crisis: Problems for Norwegian industry and shipping
 * Growth unemployment from early 1970s
 * Still ambitious welfare policy and growing public sectors